NathanLawrence/hacks_hackers_django/README.md

 		$ mkvirtualenv hacks_hackers_django

-	Whereas 'hacks_hackers_django' can be substituted for whatever you want you want to call your virtual environmen.
+	Whereas 'hacks_hackers_django' can be substituted for whatever you want you want to call your virtual environment.
 This will give you:

 		New python executable in hacks_hackers_django/bin/python2.7
 		Also creating executable in hacks_hackers_django/bin/python